aaronth07/fuzzy-giggle/README.md

 # Plots
 Out of curiousity, and to attempt to match/map both an HRTF preference curve and to compensate some of the wonky tonality, I have also recorded sweeps and graphed them using REW.
 Sweeps were recorded at 24/48 with the edited HeSuVi BRIR applied from the left ear.
 I found that it was best to re-record a sweep and graph it rather than attempting to plot the binaural impulse response directly.
 Everything was done with REW, psychoacoustic smoothing, matched at 630Hz 2/oct.

-"ApplePersonal" is the personalized profile, while "AppleSpatial" is the non-personalized
+"ApplePersonal" is the personalized profile, while "AppleSpatial" is the non-personalized.

 <img width="2121" height="1063" alt="AppleSpatial_cae" src="https://github.com/user-attachments/assets/2870aad2-524e-4ee5-92d6-3ba755b88e06" />
 <img width="2121" height="1063" alt="ApplePersonal_cae" src="https://github.com/user-attachments/assets/1e926ee6-642b-4573-aa4f-2d42230b46ca" />